rocketmlhq/rmldnn/tutorials/seismic_facies_classification/README.rst

 exploration and prospecting of hydrocarbon reservoirs.
 As the available 3D seismic data grows in complexity and size, manual facies interpretation has become prohibitively time-consuming and error-prone.
 For those reasons, automatic seismic analysis techniques have become extremely important in the last several years.
-In that context, deep-learining (DL) has emerged as a prominent tool in this field.
+In that context, deep-learning (DL) has emerged as a prominent tool in this field.
-Convolutional Neural Networks (CNNs), in particluar, which have been shown to perform very well in image processing and pattern recognition tasks, have been actively applied to facies classification problems in the last several years.
+Convolutional Neural Networks (CNNs), in particular, which have been shown to perform very well in image processing and pattern recognition tasks, have been actively applied to facies classification problems in the last several years.